+Kir royal the upscale and sparkly version of a kir, which is white wine and creme de cassis.
 I had my first kir in Paris just after college.
-It felt so very French!
+I felt so very French!
 It wasn’t until I was a bit older that I discovered kir’s grown up and much fancier sister!

-Why is it called a Kir Royale?
-This champagne cassis cocktail was created in France by Canon Felix Kir, who was also the mayor of Dijon (yep, same region as the mustard!).
+This champagne cassis cocktail was created in France in the 19th century by Canon Felix Kir, who was also the mayor of Dijon (yep, same region as the mustard!).
 He first invented the Kir, made with white wine, followed by the Kir Royal, made with champagne.
 You can read all about the history of the Kir Royale here.

-How Do You Make a Kir Royale?
+How Do You Make a Kir Royal?

 To make the orange twists, I like to use a channel knife, which makes a long ribbon.
 Twist the ribbon around a chopstick or skewer, then cut the twists into desired lengths.